jkenney0501/dbt_superstore_dim_model/README.md

               to: ref('dim_employees_current')

 ```
-Last but certainly not least, thord party tests area  favorit of mine!
+Last but certainly not least, third party tests area  favorit of mine!
 I use (seen below) the thiord party package named "dbt_meta_testing" which ensures I have add the proper schema tests ALL of my stages.
-I typically make sure everythng gets at least one unique of not_null test.
+I typically make sure everything gets at least one unique or not_null test.
 This can be a hassle later on if you miss it and this package makes sure you do not.
 To read more about it visit <a href='https://hub.getdbt.com/tnightengale/dbt_meta_testing/latest/'>here.</a> You can also visit the dbt package hub for a variety of test packahes and read about what each one does. <a href='https://hub.getdbt.com/'>visit dbt package hub.</a>

 Here is the package yml:
 ```yml